BarinovIvan/Obsidian-Simple-Counter-Plugin/README.md

 Imagine having a dedicated counter for each topic or project you're working on, automatically updating every time you open the corresponding note.
 This can be particularly useful for tracking progress, keeping notes organized, and maintaining a record of your activity.

 # Instructions:
-- Firstly, add directory where plugin should work
+- Firstly, add directory where plugin should work or make plugin work for every note in your vault in plugin's settings
-- Then add `visited` property to YAML FrontMatter of your note
+- Then add `visited` property to YAML FrontMatter of your note (You can make plugin automatically create 'visited' yaml property if it`s not existing)
 - **You are ready to go!**

 # Example: